DeliaSorting/Blocks-Linker/README.md

-# Planet Defencer
+# Rock Destroyer

-Technical support for "Planet Defencer"
+Technical support for " Rock Destroyer"

-We will provide technical support for this app（Planet Defencer）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: deliaplanetdefencer@gmail.com
+We will provide technical support for this app（Rock Destroyer）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email:  AppRockDestroyer@gmail.com

 Privacy Policy